Imaginatio/REL/README.md

     - Source generation or compiler plugin to enable REL independance \[at runtime]
     - Binary tool that would take a REL file, compile it and produce regexes in several flavors / programming langagues
 - Documentation
-    - Document cleaners, extractors, matchers
+    - Document cleaners, extractors, matchers, flavors
     - Make the present document a simple description and split the documentation part into several linked pages: syntax, matchers, extractors, flavors…